charlottegray17/100-days-of-code/log.md

 Now one module away from being ready to apply for jobs according to Skilllcrush fast track.
 I have 100% done the javascript course already, will progress through again to see if it makes any further sense to me.
 Kind of can't believe that I have the skills needed to apply for jobs.
 Though the number one thing I need but don't have?
 BLOODY PORTFOLIO.

-### Day 7: Sunday July 5, 2020
+### Day 7: Monday July 6, 2020

 **Today's Progress**:
-Followed Fireship tutorial on building responsive navigation.
+Followed Fireship tutorial on building responsive navigation - https://www.youtube.com/watch?v=biOMz4puGt8

 **Thoughts:** Will take this knowlede to work on the hamburger for my site, as well as mobile nav - and static sidenav for team project.
 Will start on those tomorrow, and hopefully get through a bit of CSS grid.